-Email marketing may be an oldie, but it's still a goodie - HubSpot reports that 86% of professionals prefer to use email when communicating for business purposes, and Econsultancy reveals that 75% of companies agree email marketing offers "excellent" to "good" ROI.
-For these reasons, we were concerned to see only 21% of the AEC companies we surveyed were providing email subscription options on their sites.
+Email marketing may be an oldie, but it's still a goodie.
+In fact, HubSpot reports that 86% of professionals prefer to use email when communicating for business purposes.
+And Econsultancy reveals that 75% of companies agree email marketing offers "excellent" to "good" ROI.
 No matter what industry you're in, most people check their email daily.
 Yes, they're going to immediately delete anything that doesn't appear relevant to them.
 But with the right subject line, preview text and email design, you can easily cut right through the clutter and connect with your prospects.